-Younger Adults Are Increasingly Testing Positive For Coronavirus
+Younger Adults Are Increasingly Testing Positive For The Coronavirus

 "It's a lost opportunity," she said.
 "I think young people can potentially have a very, very valuable role if we can harness their energy and attention."

-El-Sadr said the best strategy is to enlist "trusted spokespeople" who can help mobilize a younger population through things like social media, rather than relying on the same messaging that's been coming from public health officials for months now.
+El-Sadr said the best strategy is to enlist "trusted spokespeople" who can help mobilize a younger population through things such as social media rather than relying on the same messaging that's been coming from public health officials for months.

 "How do we find those individuals that young people today want to emulate?
 The trendsetters that they will listen to and follow," she said.